ckcollab/ckcollab/_posts/2021-5-18-Skeletor.md

 1. Basic features not working right, like password reset or emails
 1. Setting up staging/development environments for the umpteenth time
 1. Get an image of all the schema/models in the database and show how they're connected
-1. We have to onboard _yet another_ developer, how do we teach them all this stuff?!
+1. If we have to onboard another developer, how do we teach them all this stuff?!
 1. Are all of our licenses open source/free to use?
 1. It's so "annoying" to do Test Driven Development (not with Skeletor setting up everything for you!)